-OCSE will match SSA information against the new hire, quarterly wage, and unemployment insurance information furnished by state and federal agencies maintained in its SOR "OCSE National Directory of New Hires" (NDNH), No. 09-80-0381, established by publication in the Federal Register on April 2, 2015 at 80 Fed.
-Reg.
-17906.
+OCSE will match SSA information in the SSR and CDR-CDD against the new hire, quarterly wage, and unemployment insurance information furnished by state and federal agencies maintained in its SOR "OCSE National Directory of New Hires" (NDNH), No. 09-80-0381, established by publication in the FR on April 2, 2015 at 80 FR 17906.
 The disclosure of NDNH information by OCSE to SSA constitutes a "routine use," as defined by the Privacy Act.
-5 U.S.C. § 552a(b)(3).
-Routine use (9) of the SOR authorizes disclosure of NDNH information to SSA, 80 Fed.
-Reg.
-17906, 17907 (April 2, 2015).
+5 U.S.C. §552a(b)(3).
+Routine use (9) of the SOR authorizes disclosure of NDNH information to SSA, 80 FR 17906, 17907 (April 2, 2015).

 SSA will access the OCSE web service when making online queries for new hire, quarterly wage, and unemployment insurance information in the NDNH.
-To comply with limitations on disclosure and to prohibit browsing, SSA access is restricted by anti-browsing technology (permission modules) to only those Social Security numbers (SSN) that have a direct business relationship with SSI, DI, or Ticket program (that is, the record must have a valid SSI, DI, or Ticket payment or application issue).
+To comply with limitations on disclosure and to prohibit browsing, SSA access is restricted by anti-browsing technology (permission modules) to only those Social Security numbers (SSN) that have a direct business relationship with SSI, DI, or Ticket programs (that is, the record must have a valid SSI, DI, or Ticket payment or application issue).
 If no business relationship exists with SSA, OCSE denies access to NDNH and the user is unable to proceed.
 If a business relationship exists with SSA, SSA can access the NDNH via the OCSE web service to display SSN-specific new hire, quarterly wage, or unemployment insurance information in the NDNH.
-The Master File Query Menu (MFQM) or Electronic Viewer (eView) extracts information from SSA's SSR (for SSI recipients) or CDR-CDD (for ticket holders and disability beneficiaries) to facilitate query access.
+The MFQM or eView extracts information from SSA's SSR (for SSI recipients) or CDR-CDD (for ticket holders and disability beneficiaries) to facilitate query access.